pranabsarkar/pranabsarkar/README.md

 - - 💬 Ask me about ...
 -->

-- 🔭 I’m currently working for Tata Consultancy Services.
+- 🔭 I’m currently working for Tata Consultancy Services
-- ⚡ I’m currently using Python and AWS Serverless Application Model in my job.
+- ⚡ I’m currently using Python and AWS Serverless Application Model in my job
-- 😄 I’m looking to collaborate on Exciting Projects.
+- 😄 I’m looking to collaborate on Exciting Projects
 - 📫 How to reach me: (91)-7001029414